Tundra Space

 Summary

-Maintaining the infant's body temperature (thermoregulation), particularly in the first hour after birth, is critical for the newborn's survival and adaptation to the environment.
-It is hypothesized that the implementation of a thermoregulation bundle will lead to a faster stabilization of physiological parameters and will positively influence the initiation and overall success of breastfeeding.
-To this end, this study will examine the effects of a thermoregulation bundle applied at birth on the physiological parameters of newborns (vital signs such as body temperature, respiratory rate, heart rate, and oxygen saturation) and its impact on breastfeeding.
+Maintaining neonatal body temperature (thermoregulation), particularly during the first hour after birth, is critical for survival and successful adaptation to the extrauterine environment.
+Implementation of a thermoregulation bundle is expected to facilitate faster stabilization of physiological parameters and to positively influence the initiation of breastfeeding as well as overall breastfeeding success.
+The effects of a thermoregulation bundle applied at birth on neonatal physiological parameters-including body temperature, respiratory rate, heart rate, and oxygen saturation-and on breastfeeding outcomes will be evaluated.

 Official title: Effect of Thermoregulation Bundle Applied at Birth on Neonatal Physiological Parameters and Breastfeeding: A Randomized Controlled Trial